ultraxav/premium-client-churn/README.md

 In this section will be describes the steps to follow to set up your environment and execute the project pipelines:

-1. First of all, we strongly recommend creating a virtual environment with Python >=3.6, <3.9:
+1. First of all, we strongly recommend creating a virtual environment with Python >=3.6, <3.9 (Version used 3.8.10):

 ```
 python -m venv "name of your choosing"